amintz/image-network-plotter/README.md

 ```
 python plotter.py
 ```
-or, depending on how your Python is installed:
+or, depending on how your Python is installed
 ```
-pythone plotter.py
+python3 plotter.py
 ```
 Check the terminal for possible errors and for progress reporting.